 In the fall of the year 2015, self-proclaimed ‘Brooklyn artist’ Paul Gagner had the opportunity to meet his longtime hero and greatest source of creative inspiration, Dr. Howard Moseley, M.D.

-A world-renowned neurologist and clinical psychologist who has been instrumental in shaping the public’s now significantly broadened awareness of his disciplines of expertise, Dr. Moseley is also a very well known author, the thrust of his acclaim stemming from popular self-help titles such as Coping With Imaginary Foes, Fortify Your Delicate Ego, Self-Delusion: The Pathway to Success, and Hexes, Curses and Spells for Your Enemies, PG-Hexes_Curses_and_Spells_2015among many others, including the forthcoming Soul Soup for the Chicken.
+A world-renowned neurologist and clinical psychologist who has been instrumental in shaping the public’s now significantly broadened awareness of his disciplines of expertise, Dr. Moseley is also a very well known author, the thrust of his acclaim stemming from popular self-help titles such as Coping With Imaginary Foes, Fortify Your Delicate Ego, Self-Delusion: The Pathway to Success, and Hexes, Curses and Spells for Your Enemies, among many others, including the forthcoming Soul Soup for the Chicken.
 Of additional note is not only that Dr. Moseley’s books have been translated into scores of languages, but also that several of them have even been translated into Tocharian, to the general benefit of essentially no contemporary readers, yet abundantly useful for the purposes of presumed posterities.

 An ardent admirer of Dr. Moseley’s writings since the latter years of his postponed adolescence, Mr. Gagner had never imagined, much less actively pursued an actual meeting with such a living legend.
 As it turns out, an anonymous third party had arranged the encounter so that the artist could undergo preliminary clinical analysis with Dr. Moseley, if for no other reason than to ensure that the latter’s extensive professional archives would feature, also, thenceforth and forever, the former’s psychological profile.